gavinyork/zephyr3d/apps/doc/web/en/lighting-indirect.md

 # Indirect Lighting

+> Code on this page is illustrative and omits imports and application setup.
+See the embedded
+> live demos for complete runnable examples.

 In **Zephyr3D**, a scene supports only a single **ambient light source**,
 which simulates indirect illumination from the surrounding environment.